ch728/cucurbit-usda/manuscript.md

 The original filtered marker data, not the LD-pruned data used for ADMIXTURE, were converted to a dosage matrix using VCFtool's "--012" argument.
 A kinship matrix $\mathbf{K}$ was created using the dosage matrix as input to the "A.mat()" function in Sommer [@doi:10.1371/journal.pone.0156744].
 PCA was conducted using the R function "princomp()" with $\mathbf{K}$ supplied as the covariance matrix.

-Phylogenetic analysis was conducted in a subset of the *C. pepo* panel with clearly labeled subspecies information or where enough information to unambiguously assign the accession to a subspecies was present.
-The SNPhylo [@doi:10.1186/1471-2164-15-162] pipeline was used to infer an unrooted tree using the maximum likelihood method.
-Default settings were used, except the minimum coverage parameter was decreased to 3 instead of 5 to account for the lower average coverage of GBS data.

 ### Analysis of Phenotypic Data
 Historical data were obtained from the USDA Germplasm Resources Information Network (GRIN; http://www.ars-grin.gov) for *C. maxima*, *C. pepo*, and *C. moschata*.